mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/operations/index.md

 - `AZURE_STORAGE_KEY`: the secret key associated with the storage account
 - `CONTAINER_NAME`: the name of the container in which to store this backup.

+Before initiating the backup plan, it is recommended to reset the plan to its original state.
+This will ensure the backup plan runs in the correct sequence.
+You can reset the plan with:

+dcos {{ model.packageName }} --name=<service-name> plan stop backup-azure

 You can initiate this plan from the command line in the same way as the Amazon S3 backup plan:
 ```
 dcos {{ model.packageName }} --name=<service-name> plan start backup-azure \